denevell/Natch/README.md

 * Is thread single too inefficient?
 * Are we getting proper 401 for posts due to web.xml mapping?
 * Date of threads coming down
+* Allow primary key in delete to be a Long etc
+* Disallow delete on entities in some cases

 ## Later